alvarosf07/computer-science-DSA/2) Data Structures/4) Tree/1) (Binary) Tree Problems/II) Tree Views/Problem #3 - Tree Top View.md

 <img alt="" src="https://media.geeksforgeeks.org/wp-content/uploads/20230203074235/new-binary-tree.png" style="width: 370px;" />

-The left view of the given tree would be:  "2 7 2 5 9"
+The top view of the given tree would be:  "2 7 2 5 9"

 <br/>